kushagraa-j/cpp/1.BASICS/1.2.Functions/main.md

 }                                                            // end the main function
 ```

-Dont get overwhelmed with these pieces of code, they are just for the mere purpose of exmaples.
+Dont get overwhelmed with these pieces of code, they are just for the mere purpose of examples.